multiversx/mx-docs/docs/sdk-and-tools/sdk-py/sdk-py-cookbook.md

 print(parsed_outcome)
 ```

-### Contract upgrades
+## Contract upgrades

-Contract upgrade transactions are similar to deployment transactions, in the sense that they also require a contract bytecode.
+Contract upgrade transactions are similar to deployment transactions (see above), in the sense that they also require a contract bytecode.
 In this context, though, the contract address is already known.

 ```py
 contract_address = Address.from_bech32("erd1qqqqqqqqqqqqqpgquzmh78klkqwt0p4rjys0qtp3la07gz4d396qn50nnm")